The Molecular Compounds Driving

 Behavioral Manipulation of Zombie Ants

 The term "Zombie Ant" is used to describe Carpenter ants (ants of the Camponotus genus) that have been infected by one of many different species of Ophiocordyceps, fungal pathogens capable of altering the behavior of their hosts!
-These fungi secrete biomolecules that interact with the nervous system in the ant and cause it to act in peculiar ways.
+These fungi secrete biomolecules that interact with the nervous system in the ant, causing it to act in peculiar ways.

 Modified behaviors include: hyperactivity, staggers syndrome, failure to antennate, antisocial behavior, summit disease, the death grip, and disrupted circadian rhythm, some of which are demonstrated in the videos to the right!
 (Top: staggers syndrome, failure to antennate, antisocial behavior, Middle: the death grip, Bottom: disrupted sleep/wake cycle).

 These behavioral modification are essential for the lifecycle of Ophiocordyceps.
 Infected ants are made to abandon their nest and climb to the periphery of nearby vegetation, a process known as "summit disease", before they are forced to clamp down with their mandibles, ensuring that the ant does not fall during the growth of the fungal fruiting body.
-The fungus then emerges from the back of the head and forms a mushroom containing the spores for a new generation.
-These spores are eventually ejected from the host and float down onto more unsuspecting ants!
+The fungus then emerges from the back of the head, forming a mushroom containing the next generation of spores!
+These spores are ejected from the host and float down onto more unsuspecting ants!

 The extraordinarily intricate relationship between